allan-stewart/react-hogwarts-tdd-kata/README.md

 ### 1.3.
 Show Course Times

-The course start time is not showing; I hope that doesn't mean you will be tardy to my class. **No Professor Longbottom, I am waiting for the right time to put it in.**
+The course start time is not showing; I hope that doesn't mean you will be tardy to my class. **No Professor Longbottom, now is the the right time to fix it.**

 ### 1.3.0.
 Fail